luapower/luapower-all/tuple.md

 __TIP:__ Create tuple spaces that don't use weak tables for better gc performance.
 When no longer needed, release the tuple space to free all the dead tuples and associated index tables.

-__NOTE:__ `fast_space()` creates a tuple space with strong references not support for nil/NaN and no narg/from_array methods.
-This is a simpler implementation that is easier to JIT-compile.